Vision Eternel: 2013–2018: Echoes from Forgotten Hearts and tenth anniversary

 Vision Éternel photographed in Wexford, Quebec on December 23, 2015.

-In August 2014, Julien was commissioned by former Dedicated Records owner, Palko, to compose the score to a short film.
-Julien composed, arranged, and recorded the music between August and October 2014, but afterward found out that Palko had abandoned the film and absconded with the funds for a personal European vacation.
+In August 2014, Julien was commissioned by former Dedicated Records owner, to compose the score to a short film.
+Julien composed, arranged, and recorded the music between August and October 2014, but afterward found out that he had cancelled the filming and didn't have the funds.
 Unwilling to let his music go to waste, Julien returned to Mortified Studios (since relocated to Saint-Hippolyte-of-Kilkenny, Quebec) from November to December 2014, to re-record, re-mix, and re-conceptualize the material into Vision Étermel's fifth concept extended play, Echoes from Forgotten Hearts.
 Kennedy was hired to master the extended play but the band opted to instead release it with Julien's final mix, without mastering.
 The artwork for Echoes from Forgotten Hearts was designed by Roux as a tribute to the Moon soundtrack and film poster.

 It took the band nearly a decade to successfully release Echoes from Forgotten Hearts in a physical format.
 American record label Broken Limbs Recordings initially offered to release it on compact cassette but canceled the release within a month.
 It was then picked up for another compact cassette release by Bulgarian company Abandonment, but it was left in limbo for six months before the band determined it had been canceled.
 The band was then signed by American start-up record label Feather Witch (since then renamed to Fiadh Productions), which also offered to issue a compact cassette edition, but the band withdrew from the firm's roster after Julien received a drunken telephone call from the company's owner in the middle of the night.
 Julien finally opted to release Echoes from Forgotten Hearts digitally through Abridged Pause Recordings on February 14, 2015.

 Vision Éternel photographed in Notre-Dame-de-la-Merci, Quebec on January 8, 2017, for the band's tenth anniversary.